Satisfaction Is the Death of Desire: Critical reception

 The album has received high praise from critics AllMusic wrote “With Sepultura-like vocals and ferocious, Slayer-style guitar riffs, these scary-looking, tattooed dudes from Connecticut have successfully crossed over from the hardcore scene to the metal scene.
 Metal Hammer wrote “when you listen to it today you can hear all of the sounds that have become a staple of Hatebreed’s career: half-time, stomping, barely concealed Slayer worship and a set of chest swelling lyrics barked out in Jamey Jasta’s gruff, bulldog grunts.”
 Loudwire wrote “Hatebreed showed the power and destruction that could be felt in tracks that were quick and to the point.
 Its album title, 'Satisfaction Is the Death of Desire,' defined the band’s viewpoint on life, as singer Jamey Jasta refused to be held down by anyone, his words giving the music an empowering, tough love spin.”

 Legacy

 The album is considered a landmark in both the hardcore and metalcore genres.
 In 2018 Kerrang named to their list of the top 21 best metalcore albums of all time, and in 2020 Loudwire named it the 15th greatest Metalcore album of all time.
+Revolver named it the 62nd greatest metal album of all time on its list of the 69 Greatest Metal Albums Of All Time.

-In 2021 Revolver named it to their list of the top 10 most influential metalcore albums of all time.
-Stating “Satisfaction Is the Death of Desire, is the least capital “M” Metalcore album in their imposing discography, but it’s the one that had the most impact on the genre they’d go on to define.”
+In 2021, Revolver named it to their list of the top 10 most influential metalcore albums of all time, stating: “Satisfaction Is the Death of Desire, is the least capital “M” Metalcore album in their imposing discography, but it’s the one that had the most impact on the genre they’d go on to define.”

+Terror vocalist Scott Vogel stated that the album “broke down every barrier and shattered every ceiling with this debut classic.
+The music is so direct and to the point and Jamey’s voice and lyrics are 100-percent ear shattering and also completely memorable after one listen.”

+Hit Parader named it the second greatest hardcore album of all time in 2007.